shapesmusic/Shapes-Basics-Draft/notes.md

 ### Lesson 19 - Moods

-Begin to recognize the different feelings of different tonescapes.
+Begin to recognize the overall feelings of different tonescapes.

 **Location**